flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 To program the Standard Instrument Departure (SID):

-* Press LSK1L or EGFF (the departure airport)
+* Press LSK1L or EDDM (the departure airport)
 * Select `DEPARTURE` shown next to LSK1L
 * Select the runway we are departing from.
 In this case `30` using LSK3L
-* On the list of SIDs select the `BCN1A` departure
+* On the list of SIDs select the `GIVMI6Q` departure

-The MCDU should now show at the top of the screen in yellow what is selected for our departure from EGFF.
+The MCDU should now show at the top of the screen in yellow what is selected for our departure from EDDM.

 ![mcdu8](../assets/beginner-guide/mcdu/mcdu8.png){loading=lazy}

 * Press `INSERT` using LSK6R to program this into the flight plan.

-Our flight plan should now have the associated waypoints for the `BCN1A` SID.
+Our flight plan should now have the associated waypoints for the `GIVMI6Q` SID.
 We can scroll through the flight plan using the vertical slew keys.
-The SID terminates at `BCN` and this is where we can begin to fill out the rest of the flight plan.
+The SID terminates at `GIVMI` and this is where we can begin to fill out the rest of the flight plan.

-!!! info "BCN1A ILS Frequency"
+!!! info "GIVMI6Q ILS Frequency"
     When selecting a departure SID that pairs with a LOC/ILS frequency, the respective frequency will be autopopulated in RADNAV provided it is available from the navdata.

 ^^Enroute Flight Plan^^

-* Press the LSK that matches the location of `BCN` on the MCDU screen.
+* Press the LSK that matches the location of `GIVMI` on the MCDU screen.
 * Select `AIRWAYS` using LSK5R.
-* Using the keypad, type in `P69` *(the airway)* and press LSK1L.
+* Using the keypad, type in `Y101` *(the airway)* and press LSK1L.
-* Using the keypad, type in `DIZIM` *(waypoint)* and press LSK1R.
+* Using the keypad, type in `ERNAS` *(waypoint)* and press LSK1R.
     * Remember: Airways are on the left and waypoints are on the right.
+* Continue inputting the airway `T161` and following waypoint `DEBHI`.

 ![mcdu10](../assets/beginner-guide/mcdu/mcdu10.png){loading=lazy}